 News 2025

-March 3–5, 2025: GCCC Researchers Seyyed Hosseini, Sue Hovorka, Hailun Ni, Carlos Uroza, and Shuvajit Bhattacharya will attend the SPE-AAPG-SEG CCUS Conference in Houston, TX.
+March 2–5, 2025: GCCC Researchers Seyyed Hosseini, Sue Hovorka, Hailun Ni, Carlos Uroza, and Shuvajit Bhattacharya attended the SPE-AAPG-SEG CCUS Conference in Houston, TX.

 - Monday, March 3 – 15-minute Lunch Presentation at the Carbon Lounge – Sue Hovorka will discuss the designation of an operator CCS site in Texas, aimed at testing next-generation CCS monitoring technologies.
 Her presentation will cover the innovative methods and regulatory frameworks necessary for advancing CCS technology and ensuring environmental compliance.